seanhussey/SearchTutBy/README.md

 # SearchTutBy
-This program searches all offeres recieved during a day on tut.by.
+This program searches all offers received during a day on tut.by.

 it creates file with links and you go fast by links